hlatourette/study/docs/analysis.md

 For example, an algorithm like Quick Sort has a worst case when the input is already sorted and a best case when the pivot always divides the array in two halves.
 However an algorithm like Merge Sort has the same asymptotic bound for all three cases (i.e. no best or worst cases).

-For the most part we will only be concerned with the worst case of an algorithm (as it is the most useful, the most common and the most likely to show up in an academic or professional setting).

 #### Worst Case (Most Common)

 The bounds on the complexity of an algorithm when given an input that causes the most number of operations to be executed for it's size.